QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 #### Knowledge Base

 The Knowledge Base serves as a crucial repository of information within the architecture.
-It enables the injection of expert knowledge and provides the necessary knowledge and memory that helps AI Agent(s) make more accurate and context-aware decisions.
+It enables the injection of expert knowledge and and chain of thoughts, provides the necessary knowledge and memory that helps AI Agent(s) make more accurate and practive context-aware decisions.
 It also helps mitigate the hallucination problems that can arise in large-scale models, which enhances the accuracy of task execution.
 Additionally, the Knowledge Base plays a key role in providing the data needed for techniques like Retrieval-Augmented Generation (RAG), which further boosts